 - 1. Program to use for loop statement. - 2.
 Program to use branching statement. - 3.
 Program to use Class and perform the functions to represent a bank Information Systems - 4.
 Program to use to extract a portion of a character string and print the extracted string. - 5.
 Program to use the concept of multiple inheritance using Interfaces. - 6.
-Program to demonstrate the use of package. - 7.
-Program to implement the concept of multithreading with the use of any three multiplication tables and assign three different priorities to them. - 8.
-Program to Use Exception Handling Operations.
+Program to demonstrate the use of package.

+7. Program to implement the concept of multithreading with the use of any three multiplication tables and assign three different priorities to them.

-- 9. Program to draw several shapes in the created windows using Applet. - 10.
+- 8. Program to Use Exception Handling Operations. - 9.
+Program to draw several shapes in the created windows using Applet. - 10.
 Program to create bar chart using Applet. - 11.
 Program to open an existing file and append text to that file. - 12.
 Program to demonstrate the random access file is created and used for both reading and writing data to it.

+17UIT3SA

-17UIT3SA SKILL BASED SUBJECT- I: SEMESTER - III 170113311 WEB DESIGN AND APPLICATIONS
+SKILL BASED COURSE- I:

+WEB DESIGN AND APPLICATIONS

-- Fundamentals of Electronic Mail. - Use of internet and its application.
+- Fundamentals of creating web page. - Use of internet and E-Commerce.

 CO Number CO Statements Knowledge Level CO1 Define the basic fundamentals of Web page.
-K1 CO2 Explain the principles of WWW and designing K2 CO3 Apply the knowledge of Search Engines. К3 CO4 Build programs using advanced HTML. К3 CO5 Demonstrate the concept of E-Commerce K2
+K1 CO2 Explain the principles of WWW and designing K2 CO3 Apply the knowledge of Search Engines.
+K3 CO4 Build programs using advanced HTML.
+K3 CO5 Demonstrate the concept of E-Commerce K2